Poptart69420/GoshkikOS/README.md

 - Added a proper readme (still being updated over time)

-- Added an instilation/build guide
+- Added an installation/build guide

 - Added a license that reflects the FLOSS (Free Libre Open Source Software) ideals of this project

-# To-do (Git Repo)
+# To-Do (Git Repo)

 - Add a list of dependencies (trying to keep the list minimal)